 - joint income group

-- low income super contribution
+- Iow income super tax offset

 - solely earned income

 - super co-contribution

 - temporary resident

 - total income.

 WHY WE NEED INFORMATION AT A3

 We use item A3 to ensure we correctly calculate your entitlement to a Government super contribution.
 We need to work out your eligible income and assessable income.